-In some cases, you may require to apply for a new passport before travelling to the country that enforce this new passport rule.
+In some cases, you may require to apply for a new passport before travelling to the country that enforces this new passport rule.
 You may apply for your new passport online or by post.
 Ordinarily, new passport application takes about 3 weeks.
-However, Home Office provides fast track passport application service called get a passport urgently that takes 1 week to get your passport and you must attend interview for this application.
+However, Home Office provides fast track passport application service called to get a passport urgently that takes 1 week to get your passport and you must attend an interview for this application.

 Do not book your travel unless your passport meets the destination country’s entry requirements.